 Nothing beats good preparation when it comes to testing.
 Be sure to put in the necessary study time.
 For in-class exams, read all assigned materials and then look over headings, bold-faced items, and other info that has been highlighted to show its importance.
 Also review any notes you have taken.
 For standardized tests, bone up on areas where you might have a weakness or where some time has passed since you've studied a given subject area.
 This might include undergoing a math review or working through vocabulary exercises.

 Before taking any test, try to find out its format.
 Then adjust to the type of questions posed and take yourself right back to the first tip: practice!
 Familiarize yourself with best practices when dealing with the particular types of question asked (i.e., save the hardest questions for last, or focus on first and last paragraphs of longer reading passages).
-There are many such test-prep tips to be found online; the Study Guides and Strategies website, for example, offers some great tips for on doing well with multiple-choice questions.
+There are many such test-prep tips to be found online, like the websites for each individual test offers resources on taking it.

 More often than not, tests come with a time limit, which can be a major cause of the stress that often comes with an exam.
 To be successful, pacing yourself is vital.
 If you take too long on any question or series of questions, you could end up rushing toward the end and making otherwise avoidable mistakes.
 Or worse yet, you could leave some questions unanswered.
 The smart approach is to take the overall number of questions and the time allotted for the exam, calculate how many minutes you can spend on each one, and then hold yourself to that standard while taking the test.
 If cell phones are not allowed, be sure to bring a watch to the exam site.